Rhys-Wang-wannaLearnMath/COFFE/README.md

 ```
 If your installation succeeds, you could see the statistics of COFFE.

-If your installation fails with the reason `Your OS does not support measuring CPU instruction counts, this may be because of a permission error`.
+If your installation fails with the reason `Your OS does not support measuring CPU instruction counts`, this may be because of a permission error.
 In this case, check the default permission level in your system:

 ```bash
 cat /proc/sys/kernel/perf_event_paranoid